resources

 One of their goals is to reduce the devastating impact of addiction on families across America.
 They are also working on the stigma and secrecy associated with addiction, as well as the shame felt by those struggling with this disease and their families.

-While the resource center page has plenty of reliable information, they have plans to add more resources.
+The resource center page has plenty of reliable information.

-The organization understands the need to bring awareness to addiction to our communities and to do it in a way where people will pay attention.
+The organization understands the need to raise awareness of addiction in our communities and to do so in a way that people will pay attention.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) is a government agency within the U.S. Department of Health and Human Services.
 Their mission is to advance the behavioral health of the nation and to reduce the impact of substance abuse and mental illness on America’s communities.